TPU vs PLA: Choosing between flexible and rigid filament for 3D printing

 TPU filament is often used to make parts like caster wheels, phone cases, vibration dampeners, wearables, gel shoe orthotics, and soft-grip handles.
 Highly elastic TPU formulations can be used for items like gaskets and tubing.[4]

-Green shoe 3d printed3D printed shoe
+Green shoe 3d printed3D printed TPU shoe

 • Printing temperature: 225–235 °C